teambit/docs/docs/faq.md

 ## Does Bit support React Native?

 Bit can be used to shared any javascript code.
 So, you can use Bit to share code for react native components.
-However, Bit does not have a dedicated compiler for RN, and also bit.dev does not support rendering React Native components.
+You can use any of the [React envs](https://www.github.com/teambit/envs).
+Note that [bit.dev](https://bit.dev) does not support rendering of React Native components.